 At sunset, when the wind died down, I cycled another 10km to an abandoned pink house, which has become a well-known refugee spot for touring cyclists in this region.

-My very first 'wind'-sign near the tourist town of El Calafate !
+My very first 'wind'-sign near Lago Argentino, some 50 km from the tourist town of El Calafate !

-Disaster the next day, when a gravel road from hell blocked my wheels and I was forced to do an 85km detour through the town of Esperanza.
+Disaster the next day, when the Ruta Nacional 40 turned into a gravel road from hell and blocked my wheels, forcing me to do an 85km detour through the 'town' of Esperanza.
+That 'man' at that beginning of the gravel road is warning the drivers for the cattle grid.

 The next day I once again overnighted at an AVP, this time in a trailer at Tapi Aike.
 A real 'metropole' with an AVP, a police station, a gasoline station and a farm.
 I guess during the long, cold winter they can all play a game of cards together.